Frozen Scream: Home media

-Frozen Scream was shot in 1975, but not shown to distributors until "sometime around 1980" and apparently failed to achieve a theatrical release.
+Though originally filmed in 1975, Frozen Scream was not screened for distributors until "sometime around 1980" and failed to achieve a theatrical release.
 Its initial commercial release was on VHS in the UK in 1983 by Home Video Productions.
 In 1985, it was released for the first time in the US on a double-feature VHS tape with The Executioner Part II (1984).
-Because of the five-year gap between its filming and the date distributors got their first look at it, some sources give the movie's date as 1975 while others list 1980.